 If you can find a source of farmed salmon that has been raised in an ethical manner, than maybe it can be an option for your sashimi.

 You'll have to ask a lot of questions from the person who is selling you the farmed salmon.
 Be sure the salmon meat was not dyed!

 Be very careful when using a sharp knife when making your sashimi recipes - make sure your fingers are out of the way!

 Cutting against the grain is how to make sashimi more tender.

 Whether it's the flesh of a fish or animal, the flesh contains fibers which flow in a distinct pattern or direction.

 When you slice against this pattern or direction, you will get broken pieces of fiber instead of longer pieces of intact fiber.

-This makes it easier for your teeth to cut through and break down the fibers you are chewing.
+This makes it easier for the knife to cut through and break through the fibers.

 Go to Miso Soup Recipe Return to Japanese Food Recipes